gvaumour/gvaumour.github.io/resume.md

 Scientific Publications
 ------------

+2021
+:   **A comparative study of black‑box optimization heuristics for online tuning of** \
+    **High Performance Computing I/O accelerators**  \
+    Robert S., Zertal S., Vaumourin G., Couvée P. \
+    *Published in Concurrency and Computation: Practice and Experience, 2021*

+2020
+:   **Using genetic algorithms for noisy systems’auto‑tuning:**
+    **an application to the case of burst buffers** Robert S., Zertal S., Vaumourin G.\
+    *Presented at the 2020 International Conference on High PerformanceComputing & Simulation(HPCS’20)*

+2020
+:   **An adaptive resampling strategy for auto‑tuning of noisy HPC systems**
+    Robert S., Zertal S., Vaumourin G.\
+    *Patent EP20306185.8, 2020*

 2019
 :   **Which Memory Abstraction for NVDIMM on Object Storage** \
     Vaumourin G., Laferriere C. Couvee P. and Valat